 The function of ribs is threefold.
 First, they provide protection for the lungs and heart.
 The ribs more or less form a “cage” around these very important organs.
 Second, they are one of the few bones that continue to make red marrow (and thus blood cells) in the adult.
 Third, they serve as attachment points for chest muscles involved in respiration.

 The rib cage can be thought of as a handle on a bucket.
 When we breathe in, the muscles attached to the ribs pull the ribs out just as when you lift the handle on a bucket from the side—it goes out and up.
-The lungs are coordinated with this movement, expand and take air in.
-The opposite occurs when we breathe out; the muscles attached to the ribs relax, and the ribs go down and in (just like dropping a bucket handle)—and the lungs follow (become smaller) causing air to leave.
+The lungs are coordinated with this movement, expanding and taking air in.
+The opposite occurs when we breathe out; the muscles attached to the ribs relax, and the ribs go down and in (just like dropping a bucket handle)—and the lungs follow (become smaller), causing air to leave.

 The absence of this latter function was known by our Savior during His crucifixion on the cross.
 In crucifixion the arms are stretched to the extent that the chest muscles connecting to the ribs are pulled tight.
 A person enduring crucifixion can breathe in, but they have a difficult time breathing out.
 The ribs remain in a fixed position because the muscles attached to the ribs can’t relax.
 Thus, the lungs can’t become smaller, which is necessary for air to leave.